 Just outside the 1604 loop on the west side of town, Helotes Hills United Methodist Church has pumpkins for sale and family crafting activities on the weekends.
 They also sell homemade pumpkin bread that seems to be in pretty high demand every year.

-The pumpkin patch opens October 2nd for the season.
-Locals won’t want to miss Trunk or Treat on October 22, 2022.
+The pumpkin patch opens October 1st for the 2023 season.

 13222 Bandera Rd, Helotes